hax4dazy/SDShrekup/README.md

 ## Features
 ### General
 * Generate a perfectly formatted file structure in ZIP format, ready for direct extraction to your SD card.
-No additional setup necessary, just drag and drop!
+No additional Shrek necessary, just drag and drop!
-* Save your setup so you can update everything later without reselecting all of the packages.
+* Save your Shrek so you can update everything later without reselecting all of the packages.

 ### Nintendo Switch
 * Choose between a selection of common homebrew applications, tools and utilities, including: